OBPPC Framework: Occasion × Brand × Pack × Price × Channel

 What Is OBPPC?

 OBPPC stands for Occasion-Brand-Pack-Price-Channel.
-Originally developed by a global beverage leader and now adopted across the FMCG industry, it is the most widely used framework for portfolio strategy.
-Its power lies in a single shift of perspective: consumers do not buy products — they buy solutions to consumption occasions.
+OBPPC is a widely used framework for portfolio strategy across the FMCG industry.
+Its power lies in a single shift of perspective: consumers do not buy products, they buy solutions to consumption occasions.

 OBPPC Coverage Metrics